joachimschaaf/dockerdemo/README.md

     cd dockerfile
     docker build -t myimage .

+*Q: what does the `-t` parameter?
+What is the `.` for?*

-The builds a new image with the name (tag) `myimage`.
+The builds a new image with the name and tag `myimage:latest`.
 The new image can be found with

     docker images